Christopher Stewart (artist)

-Christopher Stewart (born 1966 in London) is a visual artist and educator and currently teaches part-time at University of the Arts London.
+Christopher Stewart (born 1966 in London) is a visual artist working with photography and moving image.

 Career

 Stewart studied at the Royal College of Art in London (MA RCA) and gained a PhD from the University of New South Wales Art & Design in Sydney.
 He is represented by Gimpel Fils.
-His work has shown at the National Museum of Photography, Film and Television in Bradford, the Victoria and Albert Museum, the Fotomuseum Winterthur in Switzerland, and the Whitechapel Gallery in London as well as other international venues.
+His work has shown at the National Museum of Photography, Film and Television in Bradford, the Victoria and Albert Museum, the Fotomuseum Winterthur in Switzerland, The Sainsbury Centre Art Gallery and Museum Norwich and the Whitechapel Gallery in London as well as other international venues.

 Art

 Stewart's work is concerned with ideas of rehearsal and violence, hierarchies of vision and surveillance.
 From the 1990s he has examined the global phenomenon of privatised global security – using this modern hyper-industry as a metaphor for analysing global insecurity.
-Subsequent projects from the mid-2000s have included Kill House, an analysis of US based disciplinary vernacular structures used for the training of private special-forces prior to deployment to Iraq and Afghanistan, Super Border, photographs taken along the route of the newly opened 300 million euro External Integrated Vigilance System on the southern Andalucian coast in Spain and The Colony, that looks at the displacement of natural fauna against a military build-up in the Pacific region.
+Subsequent projects from the mid-2000s have included Kill House, an analysis of US based disciplinary vernacular structures used for the training of private special-forces prior to deployment to Iraq and Afghanistan, Super Border, photographs taken along the route of the newly opened 300 million euro External Integrated Vigilance System on the southern Andalucian coast in Spain, The Colony, that looks at the displacement of natural fauna against a military build-up in the Pacific region and Bird Watching in Norfolk (or the sound of war) that places images of US Airforce activity in East-Anglia alongside images of the natural world, primarily birdlife.